MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/configure-devops-pipeline.md

 # Configure a pipeline and push updates using GitHub Actions

-In this article, you'll push changes you make to the [Todo Application with Node.js and Azure Cosmos DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) template through GitHub Actions via Azure Developer CLI (azd).
+In this article, you'll push [Todo Application with Node.js and Azure Cosmos DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) template changes through GitHub Actions via Azure Developer CLI (azd).
 However, you can apply the principles you learn in this article to any of the [Azure Developer CLI templates](overview.md#azure-developer-cli-templates).

 ## Prerequisites